chennisden/dotfiles/README.md

 ## What's here?

 I use
-- Ubuntu as distro
+- Arch Linux as distro
+- i3 as window manager
 - Zsh as shell
 - Vim as editor (for TeX)
-- VSCode as IDE (for React JS)
+- VSCode as IDE (for React JS + larger TeX projects)
-- "Vanilla" TeX Live as TeX distribution
+- TeX Live (from pacman)